Thumbnail

 Detailed Component Breakdown

-GPU – VRAM and Ray Tracing
+GPU – VRAM & Ray Tracing

 Performance Tweaks and Optimizations